 Landing in Iquitos, the world’s largest city that’s inaccessible by road, is a feeling like no other.
+Located in the Amazon jungle, Iquitos is two-hour flight from Lima, the capital city of Peru.

-As I craned my neck to look out the plane window, all I could see was green; the denseness of the Amazon jungle, which is the largest rainforest on the globe.
+As I craned my neck to look out the plane window, all I could see was the green denseness of the Amazon jungle, which is the largest rainforest on the globe.

 Then suddenly I could make it out – the weaving snake of the Amazon, the world’s largest river, constantly breaking off into tributaries and stretching as far as the eye could see.